paulinho-16/MEIC-ASSO/docs/README.md

     - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/)
     - [selenium](https://www.selenium.dev/)

+### Authentication & Authorization:
+- nodemailer: to send the password recover email
+- redis: for session storage
+- postgres: to store the credentials (email and password) of the user

 ## Design and architecture

 _Instructions: Document design and architecture problems and solutions, preferably using pattern instances.
 Justify all design and architectural choices, preferably based on operational data.<br><br>